equinor/fusion-workspace/README.md

 ## Publishing packages

 The repository is configured with CI/CD and automatic deployment, to trigger a release update the version in `package.json` of the package you want to release and merge into main.

+## Updating package dependencies

+To update all package dependencies, use the command `pnpm run bump-deps` to open the interactive pnpm package update propt in the terminal.
+Use `pnpm run compile` to compile all packages/apps in the repo.